Irish journalist denied visa in Hong Kong amid national security law concerns - KTVZ

 Irish journalist denied visa in Hong Kong amid national security law concerns

-An Irish journalist has been denied a work visa for Hong Kong, amid fears of a clampdown on press freedoms following the imposition of a national security law by Beijing.
+An Irish journalist has been denied a work visa for Hong Kong, stoking fears of a clampdown on press freedoms following the imposition of a national security law by Beijing.

-According to the Hong Kong Free Press (HKFP), Aaron Mc Nicholas, a former journalist with Storyful and Bloomberg who has worked in the city since 2014, was denied a visa after an almost six-month wait “without any official reason.”
+According to the Hong Kong Free Press (HKFP), Aaron Mc Nicholas, a journalist formerly with Storyful and Bloomberg who has worked in the city since 2015, was denied a visa after an almost six-month wait “without any official reason.”

 Immigration authorities did not respond to an emailed request for comment.
 The department could not be reached by phone Thursday as its offices are closed due to the coronavirus pandemic.